 An Agreement in Principle typically lasts for 30-90 days.
 If you don’t find a property within this time, you may be able to renew it.
 Or you may need to apply for a new Agreement in Principle.

 Yes.
-A mortgage calculator is a great way to get a quick idea of how much you may be able to borrow, but it’s not as personalised.
+A mortgage affordability calculator is a great way to get a quick idea of how much you may be able to borrow, but it’s not as personalised.
 Your AIP is also a formal document that you can use when you’re considering on making an offer for a property.

 If your first decision in principle is refused, it doesn’t mean you can’t get a mortgage with another lender.
 But, it is important to understand why you didn’t meet the eligibility criteria.
 Ideally, you would resolve these issues before you try again.
 Being in the strongest financial position increases your chances of securing the most competitive mortgages.